Thursday, November 9, 2017

 -- How will we assess the success of the surgery with lab work?

 DHEA-S is a good measure to check since this is made in the adrenals only.
 After both adrenal glands are removed, the blood cortisol level can be measured to see if the operation was successful if the patient is not taking hydrocortisone.
-In this circumstance, the patient should be given dexamethasone for several days before blood work since hydrocortisone is measured in the blood test as cortisol and dexamethasone isn't.
-Most adrenal surgeons don't even worry about dropping cortisol and instead send the patient for post op labs for DHEA, basic metabolic panel (BMP), and complete blood count (CBC) between days 5 and 10.
+In this circumstance, the patient should be given dexamethasone for several days before blood work since hydrocortisone can be measured in the blood test as cortisol and dexamethasone cannot.
+Most adrenal surgeons don't even worry about dropping cortisol and instead send the patient for post op labs/ blood tests for DHEA-S, comprehensive metabolic panel (CMP), and complete blood count (CBC) between days 5 and 10.
 That DHEA-S level should be very low.
 Mine was less than 0.1.
 My endocrinologist Dr. Friedman said that was a ZERO.

 -- Who will write the orders for my hydrocortisone while I am in the hospital?